opentorah/opentorah/docbook/README.md

 ## Summary ##

 Plugin uses [Saxon](https://www.saxonica.com/html/documentation/about/whatis.html)
-with DocBook [XSLT stylesheets](https://docbook.org/tools/) to process a DocBook document(s) (and includes) into HTML, EPUB, EPUB3 and PDF.
+with DocBook [XSLT stylesheets](https://docbook.org/tools/) to process DocBook documents (and includes) into HTML, EPUB, EPUB3 and PDF.
 Processing using DocBook [XSLT 2.0 stylesheets](https://github.com/docbook/xslt20-stylesheets) is supported for HTML only ("HTML2").
 For PDF, DocBook is first processed into [XSL-FO](https://www.xml.com/articles/2017/01/01/what-is-xsl-fo/), which is post-processed by [Apache FOP](https://xmlgraphics.apache.org/fop/).
 For PDF, [JEuclid](http://jeuclid.sourceforge.net/) or MathJax FOP plugin can be enabled to process mathematics.
-Document name(s) and the list of the output formats are configurable; variants with different settings for the same output format are supported.
+Document name(s) and output formats are configurable; variants with different settings for the same output format are supported.

+Plugin can be configured using a Gradle DSL extension `docBook`.

+Documents to be processed are listed in the `documents` block: `documents { thesis {...} game {...} }`.

+Formats and format variants are configured in the `formats` block: `formats { pdf { parameters = ... variants { narrow {...} } } }`.

+Output formats can be configured:
+- for all documents: `output = ["html", "pdf"]`
+- for document: `documents { thesis { output = ["html-wide] } }`
+If a document doesn't have output formats configured, those configured for all documents apply to it.

-XSL parameters can be configured in the `Gradle` build file using `parameters` map.
+XSLT stylesheet parameters can be configured for:
-There are sections (and customization files) for each output format, for variants of a format, for all HTML-like formats (`htmlCommon`), and for all formats (`common`) (only `html2` applies to `html2`).
+- all formats: `common { all { parameters = ["part.autolabel": "0"] } }`
+- all HTML-based formats (HTML, EPUB2, EPUB3, but not HTML2): `common { html { parameters = ["insert.xref.page.number": "yes"] } }`
+- format: `formats { pdf { parameters = ["title.font.family": "DejaVu Sans"] } }`
+- format variant: `formats { pdf { variants { wide { parameters = ["body.start.indent": "0pt"] } } } }`
+- document: `documents { thesis { parameters = ["body.font.master": "12"] } }`

-Parameters set in a more general section can be overridden in a more specific one.
+Parameters set in a more specific context override the values set in a more general one in the above order.

-Values configured as `substitutions` are available within the DocBook documents by their names.
+Values configured as substitutions are available within the DocBook documents by their names.
 This mechanism can be used to insert things like processing date or the version of the document into the output.
+Substitutions can be configured for:
+- globally: `globalSubstitutions = ["project.version": project.version]`
+- all documents: `substitutions = ["author": "Me"]`
+- document: `documents { thesis { substitutions = ["title": "My Thesis"] } }`

+If a document doesn't have substitutions configured, those configured for all documents apply to it.
+Globally configured substitutions apply to all documents (even if a document has substitutions configured).
+The split between global and all-documents substitutions is there to support configuring DocBook functionality outside the Gradle build file (in a separate configuration file).

+For each document, a data generator class can be configured: `documents { thesis { dataGeneratorClass = "my.thesis.Tables" } }`.
 If a data generator class is configured, its `main()` method will be executed with a directory path as a parameter.
 References in DocBook documents that are prefixed with `data:` are resolved to files in that directory.

+For each document, images directory can be configured: `documents { thesis { imagesDirectory = "myImages" } }`.
+Images from that directory will be made available during processing.
+By default, images directory is assumed to be `src/main/images`.

+There are additional settings that can be configured:
+- fonts to embed in the EPUB output: `epubEmbeddedFonts = ["Arial", "Roman"]` (should be OpenType or WOFF);
+- version of the DocBook XSLT stylesheets to use: `xslt1version = "1.79.1" xslt2version = "2.5.0"`;
+- mathematics processing configuration: `math = {...}`.

+Those settings can be configured for:
+- all documents;
+- format;
+- format variant;
+- each document.
+Settings configured in a more specific context override the ones configured in a more general one.
+(It was tempting to use the `parameters` mechanism for those settings, but since they are not passed directly to the XSLT processor, I did not.)
+(Mathematics processing configuration can also be configured in the site configuration file.)

 For each output format or its variant, plugin uses three XSL files: main, `-custom` and `-params`.
 Main and `-params` files are overwritten by the plugin at each run; `-custom` stylesheet